The PANORAMA Study

 What care is offered to and accessed by people with acute pancreatitis after discharge and what are the opportunities to improve this?

-Please watch our animation
+Please watch our animations

 Background